October 2025 payments dates for benefits and pensions plus cost of living support

 Yet new research by Policy in Practice shows that £24 billion worth of benefits goes unclaimed every year – you can use their helpful calculator to work out what you might be entitled to.

-Are you having an issue with the DWP or cost of living?
+Are you living in a household affected by the two-child benefit cap?
 Get in touch via email: albert.toth@independent.co.uk

 Here is an overview of the financial support available to households this October and key dates for benefit and state pension recipients to look out for: